Table of contents

 Spasticity, muscle spasms, mobility and pain.
 What is the effect of CBD oil on them?

-The effect of CBD oil on spasticity is interesting.
-Patients and their caregivers experience a clear relief of spasticity, mobility and mood when it comes to movement, but the results are not visible by external standards.
+The effect of CBD oil on MS and spasticity in particular is interesting.
+Patients and their caregivers experience a clear relief of spasticity, mobility and mood, but the results are not visible by external standards.
 Studies have also reported a reduction and alleviation of pain associated with movement.
 (3, 4, 5).
 Bladder control has been eased, as well as the strength and number of muscle spasms (6).

 You can find more information on the subject in the article pain and CBD oil .